slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On decision making

 <!--
-> *"Enough is a decision, not an amount."
--- Alison Faulkner*
-> *"The boldest measures are the safest."
--- Horatio Nelson*
 > *"It’s a common belief that your first reaction is the most honest, but I disagree.
 Your first reaction is usually outdated.
 Either it’s an answer you came up with long ago and now use instead of thinking, or it’s triggering a knee-jerk emotional response to something that happened long ago."
 -- Derek Sivers*
 > *"Se não houvesse decisoes eramos todos iguais."
 -- António Simões*
-> *"The cost of being wrong is less than the cost of doing nothing."
--- Seth Godin*
-> *"If there’s no alternative, there’s no problem."
--- James Burnham*
-> *"Don’t ever respond to a solicitation or a proposal on the phone.
-The urgency is a disguise."
--- Kevin Kelly*
-> *"In the small matters trust the mind, in the large ones the heart."
--- Sigmund Freud*
-> *"If you have to take it or leave it, leave it."
--- Mike O’Neill*
-> *"To beat the bureaucracy, make your problem their problem."
--- Marshall L. Smith*

 > *"When you are on the bottom you can’t afford to look like you belong there."
 -- Mike Downey*
-> *"If they say they love you, trust their behavior.
-If they say they don’t love you, trust their words."
--- Dr. John H. Dickey*
-> *"Millions long for immortality who do not know what to do with themselves on a rainy Sunday afternoon."
--- Susan Ertz*
 > *"Don’t ask the barber whether you need a haircut."
 -- Daniel S. Greenberg*
-> *"The more crap you put up with, the more crap you are going to get."
--- K.C.
-Flory*
 > *"There is no exception to the rule that everybody likes to be an exception to the rule."
 -- Malcolm Forbes*
-> *"Thinking is difficult.
-That’s why most people judge."
--- Carl Jung*
 > *"Clear thinkers take feedback from reality, not society." (...)
 "The three big decisions: where you live, who you’re with, and what you’re doing." (...)
 "In the age of infinite leverage, judgement is the most important skill." (...)